 1. We're standing on the shoulders of giants

 There is nothing genuinely new in investing.
-Yes, there are different circumstances, and lessons we can learn to get better, but little has changed in the last century when it comes to the principles of investing well.
+Yes, there are different circumstances, and lessons we can learn in our quest to improve, but little has truly changed in the last century when it comes to the principles of sound investing.

 We don't offer magic formulas or 'black boxes'.
 We don't offer get-rich-quick schemes or make silly promises.

-Instead, we try to take the best of what we’ve learned from others, and help our members become better investors, through careful stock selection, and a focus on education.
+Instead, we try to take the best of what we've learned from others, and help our members become better investors, through careful research and recommendations, and a focus on education.

 2. We expect volatility